epccs/RPUno/Capture/README.md

 ## /0/capture? [icp1,1..15]

-return ICP1 timer count delta(s) as a pair of low and high counts from the buffered capture events.
+return ICP1 timer delta(s) as a pair of low and high timing values from the buffered capture events.
 These can be used to find the duty or period.
 The count is the number of event captures (now I've connected a [HT](http://epccs.org/indexes/Board/HT/) sensor).
 Note that a group of consecutive captures is, in fact, continous, there are no timing gaps.
 The resolution of continuous timing events can approach that of the stability of the timing sources (both timing sources have to be stable to gain maximum resolution).
 Pulse interpolation is a way of using a fast time source to measure a slow time source, but the fast time source occurs in buckets (e.g. quantum) and to measure something with those buckets to 100ppm requires 10k of them.

 ```
 /0/capture? icp1,3